 The time when a vehicle is available to the general public and there is an expectation of carrying passengers.
 These passengers either directly pay fares, are subsidized by public programs, or provide payment through some contractual arrangement.
 Vehicles operated in fare free service are considered in revenue service.
 Revenue service includes layover and recovery time.
 Revenue service excludes deadhead, vehicle maintenance testing, school bus service, and charter service.

 Travel that occurs opposite from the main flow of traffic during the morning peak period.
-Reverse commuting typically occurs from a central business district (CBD) to a suburb or non-central location.
+Reverse commuting typically occurs from a CBD to a suburb or non-central location.

-Booking rides and paying for a transportation vehicle with a transportation network company (TNC) through an app.
-The term ridesharing is also used, but this term has been considered inaccurate, so ride-hailing has been considered a more accurate descriptor.
+Booking rides and paying for a car service with a transportation network company (TNC) through an app.
+Ridesharing is also used, but this term has been considered inaccurate, so ride-hailing has been considered a more accurate descriptor.

 The vehicles used in a transit system, including buses, rail cars, vans, and shuttles.